frankiearzu/ExpressLRS/gyro_doc/README_GYRO.md

 The faster way to get things up and running is to:

 1. Quick-Setup:  Go to Model-Setup -> Quick Setup to define your plane.
+This will reset the RX to factory defaults and setup the type of plane you choose.
+NOTE: Restart the LUA script.
 1. Turn the Gyro ON in the main gyro page.
 1. Go to Gyro-Setting: Perform Gyro Calibration, Perform RX orientation